-Packages contain all the XML documents, ECMAScripts, and schemas necessary to run Get-Services.
+Packages contain all the XML form defintions, ECMAScripts, and schemas necessary to run Get-Services.
 Your Get-Services project is defined by one or more packages, which are either system or extension packages:

 - System packages.
 The system packages provided by Peregrine define the out of the box functionality of Get-Services. - Extension packages.
 Any packages you create are called extensions.
-Package extensions store all of your additions or modifications.
-Extensions store only the elements that you have added or changed from the base system package.
+Package extensions store all of your additions or modifications to the existing system packages.